ashutosh-vd/assignment-2-cem/code.md

 plt.show()
 ```
-## LINe PLOT AND CORRELATION BETWEEN turnover and trades
+## LINE PLOT AND CORRELATION BETWEEN turnover and trades

 ```python
 import numpy as np